Karagul/excel-pyxero/README.md

 ***i t   c a n  b e***

-Head over to the [github repository](https://github.com/gnarly-charlie/excel-pyxero) if you're just after the business end, otherwise read on dear reader for the ride of your life™!
+Head over to the [github repository](https://github.com/gnarly-charlie/excel-pyxero) if you're just after the business end, otherwise read on dear reader for the *ride of your life™*!

 ### Markdown